 For Spanish, that means learning a handful of verbs ending in -ir, -ar, and -er.
 Words like comer (to eat) or hablar (to talk) have straightforward conjugations.
 Unfortunately, some of the more commonly used Spanish verbs are irregular, meaning that they have nuanced rules for conjugation.
-Ser (to be) is a excellent example of one of the most widely used irregular Spanish verbs.
+Ser (to be) is an excellent example of one of the most widely used irregular Spanish verbs.
 When conjugated it can change from soy to eres, es, and somos.
-Irregular verbs like these can be memorized, but are also best learned through contextualized practice.
+Irregular verbs like these can be memorised, but are also best learned through contextualised practise.

 Ways to Learn Spanish

 Whether you’re just beginning to learn a few basics or looking to brush up on your language skills before you travel, there are many ways to learn to speak Spanish.
 Before you decide which one is the right fit for you, it makes sense to assess your schedule and commitments.
 While you can learn some basic Spanish by setting aside just a few minutes each day, being confident enough to have conversations in Spanish may take longer depending on how much time you have to devote to study and practise.

 Here are just a few ways you might incorporate Spanish language learning into your daily routine.